Manitoba Highway 6: Route description

 With the exclusion of the short section of four-lane in Thompson, the entire length of Manitoba Provincial Trunk Highway 6 is a rural, two-lane highway.

 History

 In 1928, PTH 6 was originally designated to travel from Minnedosa to the Saskatchewan border southwest of Benito via Dauphin and Swan River.
 In 1938–1939, the section east of Swan River became part of PTH 10.
 The remainder was redesignated as PTH 31 and PTH 49 in 1947, with PTH 6 being designated to its current route at that time.

 When it was designated to its current route, PTH 6 travelled from Winnipeg as far as Gypsumville.
 The highway was extended from Gypsumville to Grand Rapids in 1964, followed by a further expansion to PR 391 at Ponton in 1972.

 The last section of PTH 6 from Ponton to Thompson was designated in 1987, when the section of PR 391 between Thompson and PTH 10 was decommissioned.
 The section of the former PR 391 between Ponton and PTH 10 was redesignated as PTH 39.

+The southern terminus of PTH 6 formerly extended into Winnipeg.
+Prior to 1966, PTH 6 began in Downtown Winnipeg at the intersection of Osborne Street and PTH 1 (Broadway), which was also the PTH 75 northern terminus.
+It followed Osborne Street, Memorial Boulevard, Colony Street, and Balmoral Street (present-day Winnipeg Route 62) north to Notre Dame Avenue.
+PTH 6 then headed northwest along Notre Dame Avenue (present-day Winnipeg Route 47), Keewatin Street, and Logan Avenue (present-day Winnipeg Route 42) to PTH 7 (present-day Winnipeg Route 90) near the Winnipeg International Airport.
+PTH 6 and PTH 7 share a common alignment north to the present-day location of PTH 101, where PTH 6 departed PTH 7.
+The combination of the establishment and Winnipeg Metro Routes and the opening of PTH 101, which took over a 6 km section of PTH 6, resulting in the southern terminus being moved to its present-day location.